Friday, February 8, 2013

 Stir and cook till oil splits.

-Pour in tamarind juice and season with sugar and salt.
+Season with sugar and salt.

-To make the sandwiches, spread the paste on toasted bread;
+To make the sandwiches, spread the paste on toasted bread.

 5 comments: